matthiask/django-prose-editor/README.rst

     class Project(models.Model):
         description = ProseEditorField()

+    # Or use the new configurable fields with synchronized sanitization
+    from django_prose_editor.fields import ConfigurableSanitizedProseEditorField

+    class Article(models.Model):
+        content = ConfigurableSanitizedProseEditorField(
+            preset="standard",  # Use a predefined feature set features={
+                "table": True,  # Add table support
+                "heading": {"levels": [1, 2, 3]},  # Limit heading levels
+            }
+        )

 Note!
 No migrations will be generated when switching from and to ``models.TextField``.
 That's by design.
 Those migrations are mostly annoying.